raine/anki-llm/README.md

 **When to use this command:**

-- When you want to review/edit results before updating the actual Anki deck
-- When processing might be interrupted (resume capability needed)
+This command provides a file-based workflow for batch processing notes.
+It is the primary alternative to the `process-deck` command, which modifies notes directly in your Anki collection.

+Use `process-file` instead of `process-deck` when you:

+- **Require a manual review step.** The command outputs to a file, creating a safe staging area to inspect results before you commit them to your Anki deck.
+- **Need to process a large number of notes where interruptions are possible.** Its resume capability ensures you don't lose progress if the process fails midway.
+- **Are operating in an environment without a running Anki instance.** This command is fully self-contained and does not need to connect to the Anki application.

 ---

 ### `anki-llm process-deck <deck>`

-Process notes directly from an Anki deck and update them in-place. **No intermediate files** needed.
+Batch-process notes directly from an Anki deck using an LLM and user-defined prompts, updating them in-place.
+No intermediate files needed.
 This is faster and more convenient when you've tested your prompt and know the end result is safe to run.

 - `<deck>`: Name of the Anki deck to process (must be in quotes if it contains spaces).